TritonDataCenter/rfd/rfd/0158/README.md

 ### The `vxlnat(7D)` Zone.

-In illumos, a zone can either have its own TCP/IP netstack, or share it with the global zone.  `vxlnat(7D)` required its own netstack, so it cannot be used in a shared-stack zone.
+In illumos, a zone can either have its own TCP/IP netstack, or share it with the global zone.  `vxlnat(7D)` requires its own netstack, so it cannot be used in a shared-stack zone.
 Fortunately, SmartOS disallows shared-stack zones, so `vxlnat(7D)` can instantiate on any arbitrary zone, even the global zone.